-Why is the Neumann U87 Such a Popular Microphone for Tracking Vocals?
+Why is the Neumann U87 Such a Popular?

 I guarantee you can find thousands of records that used this microphone during the tracking process.
 The U87 just sounds so great.
 It is not harsh at all and just sounds expensive.
 This microphone takes very well to compression and EQ.

 It’s definitely an “industry standard.”
 The Neumann U87 is also extremely versatile.
 In addition to recording vocals, you can use this microphone on drum overheads, rooms, toms, secondary kicks, amps, etc.